Terminalcreeds/SSH-Ramdisk-tool/README.md

 ```

 I'm still working on the ssh part so if anyone got any suggestions feel free to tell me!
+It seems A8 and A9 have a problem booting ramdisk.

 Compiling:
 ```c++